How to Start a Team

 Those that think they want to be a defenseman, because they think they won't have to run as much, are wrong.
 It is easier to learn to catch & throw with the shorter stick.
 Then, the player can either buy a long pole to plug into his stick or buy a complete new stick, with a long pole.
 The 2nd option is best.
 You'll still have your short stick to "play around with".

 BALLS- The more you buy, the cheaper they are.
 Buy them by the case.
-They are about $1 a ball then.
+They are a little over a $1 a ball then.
 I don't think an individual will really need a whole case, but if you have a few friends wanting to play, share the expense.
 If they decide not to play, lacrosse balls are great dog balls... if you have a dog.

 Once you get going, you might want a few pairs, one for each surface you play on.
 You want them to be comfortable, because you will be doing a lot of running in them.